A-I-18/PokeOntology/README.md

 - [inconsistency.py](/inconsistency.py), it adds individuals to the ontology following the criterion of defining instances that sholud cause the model to become inconsistent
 - [visualize.py](/visualize.py), it prints the model having care of showing all the aspects of the modeled knowledge

+[pokeOntology.owl](/pokeOntology.owl) contains the modeled ontology expressed in NTriples format. [pokeOntologyInferred.owl](/pokeOntologyInferred.owl) contains the result of the reasoning step expressed in NTriples format

 # Usage <a name="usage"></a>

 The execution of the program follows these steps

 ## 1. Ontology Creation <a name = "onto_creation"></a>

-The OWL 2 ontology identified by the fictional IRI http://myonto.com/pokeOntology.owl is created and saved in the file [pokeOntology.owl](/pokeOntology.py), adopting NTriples format.
+The OWL 2 ontology identified by the fictional IRI http://myonto.com/pokeOntology.owl is created and saved in the file [pokeOntology.owl](/pokeOntology.owl), adopting NTriples format.

 ### Ontology Classes <a name = "onto_classes"></a>
 #### Class: pokeOntology.Organism